Durss/Twitchat/README.md

 - [ ] Filter all commands but a custom list
 - [ ] Pause chat autoscroll on hover
 - [ ] Expose an API to control some stuff remotely(?)
+- [ ] Allow to read whispers
+- [ ] Make it possible to connect to any channel without authentication to use it as OBS overlay
 <br>
 <br>
 <br>